 - Breath work: Undergoing treatments and procedures can be very stressful.
 Breath work can help kids relax and is simple to do.
 Just have them take a deep breath and release it very slowly while concentrating on their out breath.

 - Touch: When kids get sick they're often touched in ways that are hurtful, so it's important to provide a healing touch such as a gentle back rub.

 - Spiritual care: Stories can help kids cope with what they are going through.
 Pictures of home and family, and talking to them about what they find important, are all ways to help them manage overwhelming experiences.

 - Artwork: Art can help kids process the emotions they're experiencing.
 Collage, for example, is a great activity and incredibly simple.

 There are many ways to support a child who is coping with an illness, and it is important for families to figure out what works best for them.
-Integrative medicine helps expand the treatment options, while caring for the whole person.
+Integrative Health helps expand the treatment options, while caring for the whole person.

 "It's about finding what we can do to best support the child," concluded Marchand.

 Date Published: 02/19/2010